mono424/studocu_unblocker/readme.md

-> Studocu blurs images now on backend, what the should have done in the first place. <del>This means Images are not unblured anymore.</del> Works anyways :P
+> Studocu blurs images now on backend, what the should have done in the first place. <del>This means Images are not unblured anymore.</del> Oups they made it pretty unsafe, so it works anyways lol.

 # StuDocu Unblocker